seanmerron/Retirement-Roadmap/README.md

 Dental
 -  Routine dental cleanings can help prevent major dental expenses later and insurance usually covers 2 cleanings per year, x-rays and discounts on major work.
 -  Get a FSA (Flexible Spending Account) if you know of a procedure you need to have in the covered year so you can use pre-tax dollars to pay for it.
-Try not to over estimate because un-used FSA funds are lost at the end of the year but the funds are available on day 1 of the covered year for use right away.
+Try not to overestimate because un-used FSA funds are lost at the end of the year but the funds are available on day 1 of the covered year for use right away.
   -  If you have a HSA I would still consider using a FSA first for planned procedures to allow your HSA to continue growing for future uses when you may not be able to contribute anymore.

 Vision
 -  Very cheap insurance to pay for routine eye exams and help offset costs of contacts/glasses but don't need it if you don't wear glasses/contacts.
 -  As an alternative, if you know your prescription, there are websites you can buy glasses and contacts on for very cheap.
 -  Get a FSA (Flexible Spending Account) if you know of a procedure you need to have (like LASIK) in the covered year so you can use pre-tax dollars to pay for it.
-Try not to over estimate because un-used FSA funds are lost at the end of the year but the funds are available on day 1 of the covered year for use right away.
+Try not to overestimate because un-used FSA funds are lost at the end of the year but the funds are available on day 1 of the covered year for use right away.
   -  If you have a HSA I would still consider using a FSA first for planned procedures to allow your HSA to continue growing for future uses when you may not be able to contribute anymore.

 Life